-Critique of Judgment, § 41: "Of the Empirical Interest in the Beautiful"
+Critique of Judgment, §41: "Of the Empirical Interest in the Beautiful"

 We turn now, briefly, to §41 of the Critique of Judgment.
 We saw that an "enlarged mentality" is the condition sine qua non of right judgment; one's community sense makes it possible to enlarge one's mentality.
 Negatively speaking, this means that one is able to abstract from private conditions and circumstances, which, as far as judgment is concerned, limit and inhibit its exercise.
 Private conditions condition us; imagination and reflection enable us to liberate ourselves from them and to attain that relative impartiality that is the specific virtue of judgment.
-The less idiosyncratic one's taste is, the better it can be communicated: communicability is again the touchstone.
+The less idiosyncratic one's taste is, the better it can be communicated; communicability is again the touchstone.
 Impartiality in Kant is called "disinterestedness," the disinterested delight in the Beautiful.
 Disinterestedness is actually implied in the very words beautiful and ugly, as it is not in the words right and wrong.
-If, therefore, §41 speaks of an "Interest in the Beautiful," it actually speaks of having an "interest" in disinterestedness.
+If, therefore, § 41 speaks of an "Interest in the Beautiful," it actually speaks of having an "interest" in disinterestedness.
 Interest here refers to usefulness.
 If you look at nature, there are many natural objects in which you have an immediate interest because they are useful for the life process.
 The problem, as Kant sees it, is the superabundance of nature; there are so many things that seem literally good for nothing except that their form is beautiful-for instance, crystals.
 Because we can call something beautiful, we have a "pleasure in its existence," and that is "wherein all interest consists."
 (In one of his reflections in the Notebooks.
 Kant remarks that the Beautiful teaches us to "love without self-interest [ohne Eigennutz].")
 And the peculiar characteristic of this interest is that it "interests only in society":

 If we admit the impulse to society as natural to man, and his fitness for it, and his propension toward it, i.e., sociability, as a requisite for man as a being destined for society, and so as a property belonging to being human and humaneness [Humanität], we cannot escape from regarding taste as a faculty for judging everything in respect of which we can communicate our feeling to all other men, and so as a means of furthering that which everyone's natural inclination desires.

-In "Conjectural Beginning of Human History" Kant states that "the highest end intended for man is sociability," and this sounds as though sociability is a goal to be pursued through the course of civilization.
-We find here, on the contrary, sociability as the very origin, not the goal, of man's humanity; that is, we find that sociability is the very essence of men insofar as they are of this world only.
+159 the very origin, not the goal, of man's humanity; that is, we find that sociability is the very essence of men insofar as they are of this world only.
 This is a radical departure from all those theories that stress human interdependence as dependence on our fellow men for our needs and wants.
 Kant stresses that at least one of our mental faculties, the faculty of judgment, presupposes the presence of others.
 And this mental faculty is not just what we terminologically call judgment; bound up with it is the notion that "feelings and emotions [Empfindungen] are regarded as of worth only insofar as they can be generally communicated"; that is, bound up with judgment is our whole soul apparatus, so to speak.
 Communicability obviously depends on the enlarged mentality; one can communicate only if one is able to think from the other person's standpoint; otherwise one will never meet him, never speak in such a way that he understands.
 By communicating one's feelings, one's pleasures and disinterested delights, one tells one's choices and one chooses one's company: "I would rather be wrong with Plato than right with the Pythagoreans."161 Finally, the larger the scope of those to whom one can communicate, the greater is the worth of the object: